Process and Modalities

 The following formatting rules apply:

-- Consider the Word template provided by us
+- Consider the Word and LaTeX templates provided by us

 - A Bachelor thesis is expected to have 40 to 60 pages (excluding the cover, table of content, list of figures and tables, references, and appendices)